 Your hearing, if your lawyer is efficient, will last about five minutes, but it may last as long as ten minutes.
 Your lawyer will tell you what time to appear in court.
 In McHenry County there are usually not more than ten divorce cases on the court’s call for final divorce hearings.
 Your place on the court’s “call” (calendar) depends on how early your lawyer or opposing counsel asked for your case to be heard.

-You will be sitting in the back of the courtroom, the gallery.
+Assume that your case is handled traditionally, where you actually go to court rather than appear at a Zoom hearing.
+If you go to the courthouse for your court appearance, you will be sitting in the back of the courtroom, the gallery.
 Your lawyer will be sitting towards the front of the courtroom at a table where lawyers sit.
 If you are not first on the call you will have an opportunity to listen and see the cases before you.

 When the judge calls the name of your case your lawyer will proceed to stand in front of the judge and you will make your way from the gallery to stand beside your lawyer.
 Assuming you are the plaintiff, your lawyer will tell the judge, very briefly, what the case is about.

-The examination, in essence, consists of your lawyer having you testify as to what is written in the petition for dissolution of marriage, such as your name, address, occupation, your spouse’s name, occupation, names and ages of your children.
+The testimony consists of your answering questions about what is contained in the petition for dissolution of marriage.
+This includes your name, current address, your job, your spouse’s name, occupation, as well as the names and ages of your children.

 In addition your lawyer will have you testify as to the general nature of the marital settlement agreement (MSA).
 Your lawyer will show you the MSA and ask you if that is your signature on it.
-The lawyer will then summarize to the judge the provisions of the MSA.
+The lawyer might summarize to the judge some of the essential the provisions of the MSA.
 Your lawyer will next turn to you and ask you if you understand the terms of the MSA.
+If there is a waiver of maintenance (alimony), your lawyer will ask you if you understand what the waiver of maintenance means

+The lawyer for your spouse may cross examine you.
+This cross examination is not meant to put you on the spot.
 The other lawyer will merely ask you a few questions to verify that you understand the terms of the agreement, and if there is a waiver of maintenance, that you understand the consequences of the waiver of maintenance.

 Your above comments were for the “ordinary” case.
 What about the hotly contested case?